Materials-Consortia/OPTIMADE/optimade.md

   elements.
 * Requirements/conventions:
   * This property is required.
-  * It must be a dictionary, where keys represent the species name, and values are themselves dictionaries with the following keys:
+  * It MUST be a dictionary, where keys represent the species name, and values are themselves dictionaries with the following keys:
-    * `chemical_symbols`: required; must be a list of strings
+    * `chemical_symbols`: required; MUST be a list of strings
       of all chemical elements composing this species.
 The special value `X` can be used to represent a non-chemical element.
-    * `concentration`: required; must be a list of floats, with same length as `chemical_symbols`.
+    * `concentration`: required; MUST be a list of floats, with same length as `chemical_symbols`.
 The numbers represent the relative concentration of the corresponding chemical symbol in this species.
-The numbers must sum to a number between zero and 1 (zero excluded, 1 included).
+The numbers MUST sum to a number between zero and 1 (zero excluded, 1 included).
 A sum smaller than one represents a non-zero probability of having a vacancy (see examples below).
       Note that concentrations are uncorrelated between different sites (even of the same species).
     * `mass`: optional.
-If present must be a float expressed in a.m.u.
+If present MUST be a float expressed in a.m.u.
   * For systems that have only species formed by a single chemical symbol, and that have at most one species per chemical symbol, SHOULD by convention use the chemical symbol as species name (e.g. Ti for titanium, O for oxygen, ...).
-  However, it must be noted that this is **not** required, and client implementations **must not** assume that the key corresponds to a chemical symbol, nor assume that if the species name is a valid chemical symbol, that it represents a species with that chemical symbol.
-This means that a species `"C": {"chemical_symbols": ["Ti"], "concentration": [1.0]}` is valid and represents a titanium species (and **not** a carbon species).
+  However, it MUST be noted that this is *not* required, and client implementations MUST NOT assume that the key corresponds to a chemical symbol, nor assume that if the species name is a valid chemical symbol, that it represents a species with that chemical symbol.
+This means that a species `"C": {"chemical_symbols": ["Ti"], "concentration": [1.0]}` is valid and represents a titanium species (and *not* a carbon species).
   * A structure should not include species that do not have at least one corresponding site.
 This is however not enforced or required by the current specification.
 * Examples: